fdemmer/Picard-Last.fm.ng-Plugin/README.md

 ### Features

  - Last.fm API v2.0
- - "albumgrouping" and "albumgenre" metatags for per-album tagging/naming
+ - "albumgrouping" and "albumgenre" for per-album tagging/naming
+ - comprehensive, ini-file based configuration
  - save tags as multiple tags or combined to a string
- - optional: ignore featured artists when looking up tags
+ - ignore featured artists when looking up tags
+ - prepend or overflow tags from category to category

 ## Install